ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

     6. Validate the Terraform script to run
     7. View the plan for the Terraform deployment
     8. Apply the Terraform plan (this step is failable as the backend S3 bucket and DynamoDB tables may already exist)
-3. **Deploy**: Use Terraform to deploy the application to AWS
+3. **ECR**: Set up the ECR Repository
    1. Start the pipeline on Ubuntu
    2. Checkout (clone) the repository
    3. Set up Terraform
    4. Verify the Terraform script by formatting and then conducting a check again
    5. Initialise Terraform backend
    6. Validate the Terraform script to run
    7. View the plan for the Terraform deployment
+   8. Apply the Terraform plan (this step is failable as the repository may already exist)
+4. **Deploy**: Use Terraform to deploy the application to AWS
+   1. Start the pipeline on Ubuntu
+   2. Checkout (clone) the repository
+   3. Set up Terraform
+   4. Verify the Terraform script by formatting and then conducting a check again
+   5. Initialise Terraform backend
+   6. Validate the Terraform script to run
+   7. View the plan for the Terraform deployment
    8. Apply the Terraform plan
+   9. If the application of the plan fails, destroy the resources created

 Here is a diagram representing the overall flow of processes implemented in the workflow file: